-To give you the best chance of securing the ideal job when you graduate, our Careers and Employability Service can help you find relevant work experience during your course.
+To give you the best chance of securing the ideal job when you graduate, our Careers and Employability Service can help you find relevant short-term work experience during your course.

 We'll also be available to help, advise and support you for up to 5 years as you advance in your career.

 What you'll study

 Each module on this course is worth 15, 20 or 40 credits.

 In each year, you need to study modules worth a total of 120 credits.
 For example, 4 modules worth 20 credits and 1 module worth 40 credits.

 In your final year, you'll complete your dissertation worth 40 credits, alongside taught modules worth 80 credits.